advanderveer/27067dd17/onl/wall/README.md

 ### TODO

 - [x] try a VRF based signature on the transaction.
-- [x] create a signature that creates and validates a deposit transaction
+- [x] implement creation and validates of a deposit transaction
+- [x] create a block data structure that can be created and verified
+- [ ] create a block structure that correctly uses the threshold function
+- [ ] create a chain structure that appends verified blocks and determines new tips
+- [ ] create a chain structure that uses witnesses to update the weight and finalization
 - [ ] create a simulation that tests finalisation and total stake calculations
 - [ ] write down a round time adjustment protocol